ccabanilla1/CS457_Phase2/README.md

-# Class Scheduling Database - Phase II
+# Class Scheduling Database - Phase II - Task 2

-This repository contains all the necessary files for Phase II of the Class Scheduling Database project.

-## Files in this zip

 The ETL process reads class scheduling data from an Excel file, transforms it according to the database schema, and loads it into a SQLite database.
 The database includes information about departments, courses, terms, instructors, sections, buildings, and schedules.

 ## Files in this Repository